 The Part D plan is required to take an active role in evaluating requests for coverage determinations and redeterminations.
 It is not appropriate for a Part D plan to automatically deny or dismiss a request due to failure of the appealing party to submit medical or other documentation along with the request.
 The Part D plan should exercise best efforts with respect to gathering all of the information it needs for meaningful decision-making.
 For example, for a tiering or formulary exceptions request, the plan must contact the enrollee and/or the prescribing physician or other prescriber to solicit a supporting statement, if such statement was not submitted with the original request.
 If the Part D plan requires additional medical document its needs.
-For a medical necessity determination that does not involve an exceptions request (e.g., authorization for a covered Part D drug subject to completion of step therapy requirements), the Part D plan should contact the enrollee and/or prescribing physician or other documents and/or medical records, as needed, to make a meaningful decision regarding coverage.
+For a medical necessity determination that does not involve an exceptions request (e.g., authorization for a covered Part D drug subject to completion of step therapy requirements), the Part D plan should contact the enrollee and/or prescribing physician or other prescriber to request and/or prescribing physician or other document the enrollee and/or prescribing statement.